 RustLab is an all-round conference on Rust programming which began in 2019.
 It is organized by Develer, a software house based in Florence, Italy.

-This year RustLab will go virtual for the first time, from October 12 to October 18, 2020.
+This year RustLab will be back in presence for attendees, with both local and remote speakers.
+The conference will be held from October 2 to October 4, 2022 in Prato (Florence area).
 In this edition you will find talks and training sessions.

-Instead, the training session will be longer and focused on practical case studies.
-The training sessions will be composed of three independent parts of 60 minutes each.
-Each part will be further divided in 45 minutes of training and 15 minutes of Q&A.
+The training session will be longer and focused on practical case studies.
+The training sessions will be 3 hours long.

 We will accept the following kinds of talks:

 - 45 minutes talks